ronakmehtav/httpGo/README.md

 ## Learnings
 - Go template is good enough to solve this problem.
-The type safety of templ if is good.
-But it is not bad right now.
+The type safety of templ is good, But it is not bad right now.
 - TailwindCss is not bad.
 I enjoyed using it as utility css.
 Though I did add one custom css in.
 You can see that in `input.css` file.
 It handle's my logic of having different style when the task is marked done.